webix-hub/docs/data/api/ui.bullet_bands_config.md

 bands
 =============

-@todo:
-	check

 @short:
-	sets an array of custom bands' values and colors for Bullet Graph
+	sets an array of custom bands' (ranges of performance) values and colors for Bullet Graph

 @type: array
 @example: